-Associate Professor, Associate Chair - Department of Architecture
+Associate Professor, Associate Chair, and Director of Undergraduate and Graduate Studis - Department of Architecture

 Joyce Hwang is associate professor and associate chair of the Department of Architecture at UB.
 Through her teaching, research and critical practice as director of Ants of the Prairie, she confronts contemporary ecological conditions through creative means.

 Currently Hwang is developing a series of projects that incorporate wildlife habitats into constructed environments.
 Recent projects include “Bat Tower,” “Bat Cloud,” “Habitat Wall,” and “Bower.”
 She is a recipient of the Architectural League Emerging Voices Award (2014), the New York Foundation for the Arts (NYFA) Fellowship (2013), the New York State Council on the Arts (NYSCA) Independent Project Grant (2013, 2008), and the MacDowell Colony Fellowship (2016, 2011).

 Hwang, AIA, NCARB, is a registered architect in New York State.
 She has practiced professionally with offices in New York, Philadelphia, San Francisco, and Barcelona, and has worked with the office of Carlos Ferrater in an invited competition for the new International Terminal at the Barcelona Airport.
 Hwang received a post-professional Master of Architecture degree from Princeton University and a Bachelor of Architecture degree from Cornell University, where she received the Charles Goodwin Sands Memorial Bronze Medal.

 - Joyce Hwang on ecology and architecture, from Architect Magazine, April 14, 2014